adsabs/adsabs.github.io/blog/_posts/2018-08-20-citations-journals.md

 By this definition 38% of PhRvD papers are astronomy papers.

-We ran these queries in the middle of July 2018 for each of the 20 years 1997-2016, and for each of the about 50 journals in the study (<a href="{{site.baseurl}}/blog/docs/citations-journals-pt1.table1" download>table 1</a>).
-Some sets of journals were treated as a single entity, notably Physica (A,B,C,...), JGR(A,B,C,...) and the Physical Review except for PhRvD and PhRvL, which were treated individually.
+We ran these queries in the middle of July 2018 for each of the 20 years 1997-2016, and for each of the about 50 journals in the study (<a href="https://zenodo.org/record/1400693/files/BlogOne.table1.txt?download=1" download>table 1</a>).
+Some sets of journals were treated as a single entity, notably Physica (A,B,C,...), JGR(A,B,C,...) and the Physical Review, except for PhRvD and PhRvL, which were treated individually.

-For each list of papers we obtained a set of five measures: number of papers, number of citations to those papers, h index, number of papers with 10 or more citations, and number of papers with 100 or more citations.  <a href="{{site.baseurl}}/blog/docs/citations-journals-pt1.table2" download>Table 2</a> gives the data in the format: year, bibstem, measure, type of measure (e.g. num, cites, h, i10 or i100).
+For each list of papers we obtained a set of five measures: number of papers, number of citations to those papers, h index, number of papers with 10 or more citations, and number of papers with 100 or more citations.  <a href="https://zenodo.org/record/1400693/files/BlogOne.table2.txt?download=1" download>Table 2</a> gives the data in the format: year, bibstem, measure, type of measure (e.g. num, cites, h, i10 or i100).
 Note that we have removed the ampersand (&) from the bibstems to aid the scripting.

-We have also run the query on all refereed articles in the ADS; <a href="{{site.baseurl}}/blog/docs/citations-journals-pt1.table3" download>table 3</a> gives these results.
+We have also run the query on all refereed articles in the ADS; <a href="https://zenodo.org/record/1400693/files/BlogOne.table3.txt?download=1" download>table 3</a> gives these results.

 In the next blog posts we will examine individual journals; here we look at the behavior of the sample as a whole.